fiso64/slsk-batchdl/README.md

-  -n --number <maxtracks>        Download the first n tracks of a playlist -o --offset <offset>           Skip a specified number of tracks -r --reverse                   Download tracks in reverse order --name-format <format>         Name format for downloaded tracks, e.g "{artist} - {title}" --fast-search                  Begin downloading as soon as a file satisfying the preferred
+  -n --number <maxtracks>        Download the first n tracks of a playlist -o --offset <offset>           Skip a specified number of tracks -r --reverse                   Download tracks in reverse order --nf --name-format <format>    Name format for downloaded tracks, e.g "{artist} - {title}" --fs --fast-search             Begin downloading as soon as a file satisfying the preferred
                                  conditions is found.
 Increases chance to download bad files.
   --m3u <option>                 Create an m3u8 playlist file
                                  'none': Do not create a playlist file